InvisibleGit/goos-kotlin/README.md

 Though the book implements methods further down the acceptance test, we only implement this simple method to get to the next test failure.

+#### Step 04 - The First Unit Test

+When we implemented next test method, `application.hasShownSniperIsBidding()`, we need to skip to p.114 - _The First Unit Test_, and start creating first unit test class.

+We added test Mockito testing library to easily create mocks and test their behavior.
+It is another deviation from book's choice of jMock, but it is choice made on account of Mockito being more modern, under active development and with a much nicer API for verification of mocks.

+Another small deviation is that we don't bind `AuctionMessageTranslator` as an implementation of `Smack`'s `MessageListener` because there is no point with v4 of `Smack`, and also we're able to call its single method `translateMessage()` and not `processMessage()`.

+At the end we took the opportunity to clean up `showsSniperHasLostAuction()` and `hasShownSniperIsBidding()` in `ApplicationRunner` by creating private utility function `showsSniperStatus()` containing common code.
+Additional benefit is that now they more resemble original code by the authors.